 Now… Back to what I started earlier…;-)

 My husband has season tickets for the still undefeated Houston Cougar football and ESPN Gameday was on campus this weekend (yep – the one where Lee Corso dropped the f-bomb!)
 We piled in the car and drove down for the weekend.
 The original plan was to get up and run Saturday morning.
 Did you notice THAT word again?
 ORIGINAL…….
 After thinking the plan through, we both decided Saturday morning wasn’t the best idea.
 Remember, ESPN Gameday was gonna be on campus.
 Part of the whole reason for going to Houston was to see Gameday.
-Sooooo… I decided to run my regular easy Friday run on Friday, my MONDAY run on Saturday, the 14 on Sunday and take Monday off.
+Sooooo… I decided to run my regular easy Friday run on Friday, my MONDAY run on Saturday, the 14 mile run on Sunday and take Monday off.
+WHEW!
 Simple enough.
 I figured no harm, no foul.

 Ran the easy 4 miler on Friday – GREAT!
 Felt good.
 Got to Houston and ran Monday’s 5 mile run on the treadmill in the student welness and recreation center, which, by the way is REALLY nice.
 It was okay.
 I liked giving my knees the break.
 I was also glad to have kept to the new schedule even if the ‘gym’ didn’t open til 10am.
 WHAT?
 College students!